ROCm/rocDecode/samples/videoDecode/README.md

 # Video decode sample

 The video decode sample illustrates decoding a single packetized video stream using FFMPEG demuxer, video parser, and rocDecoder to get the individual decoded frames in YUV format.
-This sample cab ne configured with a device ID and optionally able to dump the output to a file.
-This sample uses the high level RocVideoDecoder class which connects both the video parser and Rocdecoder.
+This sample can be configured with a device ID and optionally able to dump the output to a file.
+This sample uses the high-level RocVideoDecoder class which connects both the video parser and Rocdecoder.
 This process repeats in a loop until all frames have been decoded.

 ## Prerequisites: